kanidm/kanidm/book/src/integrations/oauth2.md

 {{#template ../templates/kani-warning.md imagepath=../images title=WARNING text=SECURITY RISK }}

-> You **MUST NOT** shared a single OAuth2 client definition between multiple applications.
+> You **MUST NOT** share a single OAuth2 client definition between multiple applications.
 >
 > The ability to configure multiple redirect URLs is **NOT** to allow you to share a single Kanidm
 > client definition between multiple OAuth2 clients.